cloudsoft/aws-cfn-connector-for-terraform/cloudsoft-terraform-template/README.md

 You can then:

-* [TODO] View outputs
+* [TODO] View Terraform outputs as CloudFormation outputs
 * [TODO] Update in the usual CloudFormation way
 * Delete when done

-In short, this lets you re-use your Terraform with CloudFormation!
+For more information on how to use the custom type, see the [user guide](./docs/user-guide.md) documentation.

 ## Development